Christian Thought: Basic Christian beliefs and doctrines

 ______________________________________________________

-Wesley recognized the possibility of reversing one's decision, falling from grace, and totally backsliding from God. [ Can we "lose" our salvation? ]
+Wesley knew there was the possibility of reversing one's decision, falling from grace, and totally backsliding from God. [ Can we "lose" our salvation? ]

 7. Wesley looked to three resources to help him understand the Word of God: